This is a copy of the Letter to Rachel Reeves that was sent yesterday and signed by 82 retail CEOs.

 -ENDS-

-Signatories: Giles Hurley (Aldi Stores UK), Peter Wood (All Saints), John Boumphrey (Amazon), Lord Rose (Asda), Sue Kemp (Associated Independent Stores), Graham Bell (B&Q), James Barker (Barker and Stonehouse), Nick Collard (Bensons for Beds), Meryl Halls (Booksellers Association), Anthony Hemmerdinger (Boots UK & ROI), Charmaine Griffiths (British Heart Foundation), Helen Dickinson (British Retail Consortium), Gerry Murphy (Burberry), Darcy Willson-Rymer (Card Factory), Colin McLean (CJ Lang & Son), Mireille Baumgart (Concept Living), Alex Baldock (Currys), Eric Mazillier (Decathlon), David Robinson (Dobbies Garden Centres), Kenny Wilson (Dr Martens), Nigel Darwin (Dune Group), Nigel Murray (EH Booth & Co), Sian Westerman (Fenwick), Ed Duggan (Fishpools), Nick Scott (Footasylum), Noel Coyle (Fraser Hart), Roisin Currie (Greggs), Henrik Nordvall (H&M), Doug Putman (HMV), Anthony Houghton (Holland & Barrett), Fran Barnes (Horticultural Trades Association), Regis Schultz (JD Sports Group), Nish Kankiwala (John Lewis Partnership), Thierry Garnier (Kingfisher), Mac Plumpton (Leon Restaurants), Ryan McDonnell (Lidl GB), Darren Topp (LK Bennett), John Colley (Majestic Wine Warehouse), Nathan Williams (Mamas & Papas), Mike Tomkins (MandM Direct), Stuart Machin (Marks and Spencer), Nick Stowe (Monsoon Accessorize), Rami Baitiéh (Morrisons), Mark Neale (Mountain Warehouse), Phil Ponsonby (Midcounties Co-operative), Noel Keeley (Musgrave Group), Anthony Short (Music Industries Association),Steve Johnson (N Brown), Lord Wolfson (Next), Helen Connolly (New Look), Hannah Gibson (Ocado), Oliver Tress (Oliver Bonas), Paul Stirling (One O One Convenience Stores), Lyssa McGowan (Pets at Home Group), Austin Cooke (Poundland), Kari Rodgers (Primark), Nick Vance (Radley+Co), Christos Angelides (Reiss), Julie Abraham (Richer Sounds), Christina Dowling (Rigby & Peller), Warren Cohen (River Island), Simon Roberts (Sainsbury’s), Pete Cheema (Scottish Grocers’ Federation), Karen Scott (Scottish Midland Co-operative Society), John Mewett (Screwfix), Colin Temple (Schuh), Paul Hayes (Seasalt), Michael Fletcher (Spar UK), Peter Bainbridge (Specsavers), Julian Dunkerton (Superdry), Craig Ash (Swarovski UK), Matthew Barnes (Tesco), Gill Smith (The Perfume Shop), Patrick Birkbeck (The House of Bruar), Ian Williams (The Original Factory Shop), Michael Rolland (The Paint Shed), Mark Smith (The Southern Co-operative), Gavin Peck (The Works), Robert Parker (Topps Tiles), Nathan Smith (Whittard of Chelsea), David Wood (Wickes Group)
+Signatories: Giles Hurley (Aldi Stores UK), Peter Wood (All Saints), John Boumphrey (Amazon), Lord Rose (Asda), Sue Kemp (Associated Independent Stores), Graham Bell (B&Q), James Barker (Barker and Stonehouse), Nick Collard (Bensons for Beds), Meryl Halls (Booksellers Association), Anthony Hemmerdinger (Boots UK & ROI), Charmaine Griffiths (British Heart Foundation), Helen Dickinson (British Retail Consortium), Gerry Murphy (Burberry), Darcy Willson-Rymer (Card Factory), Colin McLean (CJ Lang & Son), Mireille Baumgart (Concept Living), Alex Baldock (Currys), Eric Mazillier (Decathlon), David Robinson (Dobbies Garden Centres), Kenny Wilson (Dr Martens), Nigel Darwin (Dune Group), Nigel Murray (EH Booth & Co), Sian Westerman (Fenwick), Ed Duggan (Fishpools), Nick Scott (Footasylum), Noel Coyle (Fraser Hart), Roisin Currie (Greggs), Henrik Nordvall (H&M), Doug Putman (HMV), Anthony Houghton (Holland & Barrett), Fran Barnes (Horticultural Trades Association), Regis Schultz (JD Sports Group), Nish Kankiwala (John Lewis Partnership), Thierry Garnier (Kingfisher), Mac Plumpton (Leon Restaurants), Ryan McDonnell (Lidl GB), Darren Topp (LK Bennett), John Colley (Majestic Wine Warehouse), Nathan Williams (Mamas & Papas), Mike Tomkins (MandM Direct), Stuart Machin (Marks and Spencer), Nick Stowe (Monsoon Accessorize), Rami Baitiéh (Morrisons), Mark Neale (Mountain Warehouse), Phil Ponsonby (Midcounties Co-operative), Noel Keeley (Musgrave Group), Anthony Short (Music Industries Association),Steve Johnson (N Brown), Lord Wolfson (Next), Helen Connolly (New Look), Hannah Gibson (Ocado), Oliver Tress (Oliver Bonas), Paul Stirling (One O One Convenience Stores), Lyssa McGowan (Pets at Home Group), Neil Brocklehurst (Post Office Limited), Austin Cooke (Poundland), Kari Rodgers (Primark), Nick Vance (Radley+Co), Christos Angelides (Reiss), Julie Abraham (Richer Sounds), Christina Dowling (Rigby & Peller), Warren Cohen (River Island), Simon Roberts (Sainsbury’s), Pete Cheema (Scottish Grocers’ Federation), Karen Scott (Scottish Midland Co-operative Society), John Mewett (Screwfix), Colin Temple (Schuh), Paul Hayes (Seasalt), Michael Fletcher (Spar UK), Peter Bainbridge (Specsavers), Julian Dunkerton (Superdry), Craig Ash (Swarovski UK), Matthew Barnes (Tesco), Gill Smith (The Perfume Shop), Patrick Birkbeck (The House of Bruar), Ian Williams (The Original Factory Shop), Michael Rolland (The Paint Shed), Mark Smith (The Southern Co-operative), Gavin Peck (The Works), Robert Parker (Topps Tiles), Nathan Smith (Whittard of Chelsea), David Wood (Wickes Group)